The Night Climbers of Cambridge

 The fascination for the night climbers, pioneers of urban exploration, continues unchanged to this very day.
 Vice Magazine titled a story published in 2013 about the climbers: „Amateur Cambridge Climbing Societies were punk before punk existed.“ They embody the anarchic spirit of punk before punk and instantly bring to mind the daredevil antics of urban climbing or parkour as seen on YouTube or comparable social media channels today.

-The artist Thomas Mailaender discovered two sets of the original vintage photographs of the Cambridge climbers and released a comprehensive publication in collaboration with the Archive of Modern Conflict, London, in 2014.
-One of the two sets is in the possession of Delmes & Zander and will be now shown at the gallery for the first time.
+Two sets of the original vintage photographs of the Cambridge climbers were discovered.
+One of the two sets is in the possession of Delmes & Zander.